Contact Van Severen Law Office to discuss your use of a computer to facilitate a child sex crime defense. (414) 270-0202

-Use of a computer to facilitate a child sex crime is illegal in Wisconsin.
-Prohibited by section 948.075 of the Wisconsin Statutes, this crime is a Class C felony.
+Use of a computer to facilitate a child sex crime is a serious felony in Wisconsin.
+Prohibited by section 948.075 of the Wisconsin Statutes, this crime is a Class Cfelony.
 It carries with it a penalty of 40 years in prison and a $100,000.00 fine.
 Our criminal defense attorneys have worked on cases involving use of a computer to facilitate a child sex crime.
-Contact Meyer Van Severen, S.C. to discuss your criminal case.
-Attorney Matthew R. Meyer or Benjamin Van Severen will be happy to discuss your case.
+Contact Van Severen Law Office to discuss your criminal case.

 Further, it must be shown that the defendant used the computer system for more than just mere communication.
 Some kind of action, or attempt to further the communication must have occurred.

 How do I win my use of a computer to facilitate a child sex crime case?

 Police and alleged victims aren’t always honest.
 While we can’t say how to win your specific case (we don’t know the details), there are methods to attack a child sex crime.
 The kids could be lying.
 The police could be lying.
 The police may have violated your constitutional rights.
 All of these are things that your criminal defense attorney should look into.
 Most importantly, you might be innocent.